uraimo/SwiftyGPIO/README.md

 On RaspberryPi and other boards the hardware SPI SysFS interface is not enabled by default, check out the setup guide on [wiki](https://github.com/uraimo/SwiftyGPIO/wiki/Enabling-SPI-on-RaspberryPi-and-others).

-Let's see some examples using a RaspberryPi 2 that has one bidirectional SPI, managed by SwiftyGPIO as two mono-directional SPIObjects:
+Let's see some examples using a RaspberryPi 2 that has two bidirectional SPIs, managed by SwiftyGPIO as two SPIObjects:

 ```swift
 let spis = SwiftyGPIO.hardwareSPIs(for:.RaspberryPi2)!
 var spi = spis[0]
 ```

-The items returned refer to different devices addressable through the SPI bus, the number is equal to the number of CS(or CE) pins available on your board.
+The interface is composed by 3 wire: a clock line (SCLK), an input line (MISO) and an output line (MOSI).
+One or more CS pins (with inverse logic) are available to enable or disable slave devices.

 Alternatively, we can create a software SPI using four GPIOs, one that will serve as clock pin (SCLK), one as chip-select (CS or CE) and the other two will be used to send and receive the actual data (MOSI and MISO).
 This kind of bit-banging SPI is slower than the hardware one, so, the recommended approach is to use hardware SPIs when available.